KubernetesNative/dev-infra/README.md

-# dev-infra
-A set of tools/scripts/services to support Kubernetes based development.
+# Kubernetes Native Dev Infrastructure

+Putting together a selection of tools and best practices guidelies to help kickstart development on top of Kubernetes.

+This assuming basic Kubernetes is available to use.